Most frequent questions and answers

 Troop is not a charity.
 We are a social enterprise.
 We believe that an organization can achieve financial success and create a positive social impact, these goals are not mutually exclusive.
 Don’t believe us?
 Give us a bit of time to prove it.

-This will evolve as our service and product offering takes form based on what our users what to see.
-For our free service, we try to make money from affiliate commissions offered by the retailer where we purchase the products, such as Amazon.
+This will change as our service and product offering evolves based on what our users want to see.
+For our free service, and when needs can be fulfilled with tangible products, we try to make money from affiliate commissions offered by the retailers we purchase the products from, such as Amazon.
 Affiliate commissions range from 2-10% depending on the item purchased.
-These are fees paid by the retailer to Troop, so our members know that 100% of their contribution is going towards fulfilling the need.
-You can read more on Amazon’s affiliate program here.

-We also launched our Troop Plan service, were you can automate your weekly contribution and receive updates on the impact you’re having in your local neighbourhood.
+We also have a Troop Plan service, allowing members to automate their weekly contributions.
 The fee for this service is 5% of the contribution value, 2.9% of that will go towards the payment processing fee.

 Full disclosure, we will likely experiment with different revenue models in the future.
-But first, our focus is on building a service that allows users to fulfill local needs.
+But first, our focus is on building a service that allows members to unleash their good into their local community.

-Right now we have a database of local needs in the Roncy / High Park / Junction area.
-The plan is to test the service in this area first before we expand into other neighbourhoods.
+Right now we have a database of local needs in the Roncy / High Park / Parkdale/ King West areas.
+The plan is to test the service in these neighbourhoods first before we expand into other hoods.
 We want to make sure we build a process that allows neighbours to easily meet local needs.
 This means working with local charities and social workers to identify the needs, finding the caring neighbours interested in helping, and then connecting the two through technology that uses simple text messaging and product fulfillment to meet the needs.
 Simple right?
 (Ummm, don’t mention that to our developers :))

 We do this the old fashioned way: people, eyeballs and common sense.
 We look for the most cost effective product (but we steer clear of poor quality – no kid wants a backpack that’s already falling apart).
 We also look at the supplier and opt for local goods with the shortest distance to travel and quickest delivery date.
 We also take into consideration specific requests, so if you see a link for Dora bed sheets, they’re likely going to a serious Explorer fan.